 Nonclinical studies have shown that exenatide is predominantly eliminated by glomerular filtration with subsequent proteolytic degradation.
-The mean apparent clearance of exenatide in humans is 9.1 L/h and is independent of the dose.
-Approximately 10 weeks after discontinuation of BYDUREON therapy, plasma exenatide concentrations generally fall below the minimal detectable concentration of 10 pg/mL.
+The mean apparent clearance of exenatide in humans is 9.1 L/hour and is independent of the dose.
+Approximately 10 weeks after discontinuation of BYDUREON therapy, plasma exenatide concentrations generally fal l below the minimal detectable concentration of 10 pg/mL.

 Administration of BYETTA (10 mcg twice daily) 30 minutes before a single oral dose of lovastatin (40 mg) decreased the AUC and Cmax of lovastatin by approximately 40% and 28%, respectively, and delayed the Tmax by about 4 hours compared with lovastatin administered alone.
 In the 30-week controlled clinical trials of BYETTA, the use of BYETTA in patients already receiving HMG CoA reductase inhibitors was not associated with consistent changes in lipid profiles compared to baseline.

-In patients with mild to moderate hypertension stabilized on lisinopril (5 to 20 mg/day), BYETTA (10 mcg twice daily) did not alter steady-state Cmax or AUC of lisinopril.
+In patients with mild to moderate hypertension stabilized on lisinopri l (5-20 mg/day), BYETTA (10 mcg twice daily) did not alter steady-state Cmax or AUC of lisinopril.
 Lisinopril steady-state Tmax was delayed by 2 hours.
-There were no changes in 24-h mean systolic and diastolic blood pressure.
+There were no changes in 24 -hour mean systolic and diastolic blood pressure.

 BYDUREON has not been studied in patients with acute or chronic hepatic impairment [see Use In Specific Populations].

-Population pharmacokinetic analysis of patients ranging from 22 to 73 years of age suggests that age does not influence the pharmacokinetic properties of exenatide [see Use in Specific Population].
+Population pharmacokinetic analysis of patients ranging from 22 to 73 years of age suggests that age does not influence the pharmacokinetic properties of exenatide [see Use In Specific Populations].

 There were no apparent differences in steady-state concentrations of exenatide among Caucasian, Hispanic, and Black patients following BYDUREON administration.